zhenyuanlu/zhenyuanlu.github.io/home.md

 ## Zhenyuan Lu

 Hi there!
-I am a machine learning engineer and AI researcher.
+I am a deep learning engineer at [Seurat](https://www.seurat.com/) and AI/ML researcher.
 I earned my PhD and was a data science instructor at [Northeastern University](https://www.northeastern.edu/).
 My PhD journey is showcased on the [University PhD Network](https://phd.northeastern.edu/profile/zhenyuan-lu/).
-Plus, the College of Engineering threw a spotlight on me for a [Student Success Story](https://coe.northeastern.edu/news/ready-for-the-high-demand-field-of-data-analytics/).
+The College of Engineering released a spotlight for a [Student Success Story](https://coe.northeastern.edu/news/ready-for-the-high-demand-field-of-data-analytics/).

 Check out my Python tutorial: <img src='/assets/projects/pynote/logo.webp' align="center" height="20"/> <a href = "https://zhenyuanlu.com/python-notebook/">Python Notebook from Zero to Advanced</a> or get visual with my R tutorial on <img src='/assets/projects/vizr/logo.webp' align="center" height="20"/> <a href="https://zhenyuanlu.com/r-comput-viz/" target="_blank">Data Visualization/Transformation Tutorial in R</a>.
 Don't miss my guide on Data Visualization [Data Viz in a Nutshell](https://github.com/zhenyuanlu/Data-Visualization-In-A-Nutshell/tree/main).
 When I am not at work, you will find me behind the lens in my very own [photography studio](https://zhenyuanlu.com/artLife/), snapping everything from sassy portraits to whimsical whatever.